Identifiability and Characterization of Transmon Qutrits Through Bayesian Experimental Design: Results: Characterizing Qutrit Systems

 When model parameters are not unique, quantifying the accuracy using only errors in the parameters is not sufficient.
 In such cases, it is imperative to quantify the accuracy of model response/predictions.
-Figure \ref{fig:QC:Fixed:Error:PDF} shows the probability density of the errors in the population due to different noise types, pulse segments, and number of shots.
+Figure \ref{fig:QC:Fixed:Error:PDF} shows the probability density of the errors in the population due to different sources of uncertainty, pulse segments, and number of shots.
 Furthermore, the mean and standard deviation of the errors is also presented in Tab. \ref{table:Fixed:Error}.
-In the case of noise-free experiments, we see that longer pulse sequences yield model parameters that result in more accurate predictions (i.e. higher densities for smaller errors).
+In the case of exact experiments, we see that longer pulse sequences yield model parameters that result in more accurate predictions (i.e. higher densities for smaller errors).
 This is due to the more accurate estimation of $T_1$ and $T_2$ and therefore, more accurate representation of the dissipative dynamics that are present in longer duration pulses (i.e., larger gate repitition).
-When performing estimation using noisy experiments, we see that the error distribution for all population and pulse parameterization are similar, and are an order of magnitude larger than that of noise-free predictions.
-Furthermore, despite the lack of accuracy in the decoherence parameters compared to the frequency parameters, the forward model with estimated parameters yields sufficiently accurate predictions with mean errors on the order of $10^{-4}$ and variances on the order of $10^{-3}$.
+When performing estimation using stochastic experiments, we see that the error distribution for all population and pulse parameterization are similar, and are an order of magnitude larger than that of exact predictions.
+Furthermore, despite the lack of accuracy in the decoherence parameters compared to the frequency parameters, the mathematical model with estimated parameters yields sufficiently accurate predictions with mean errors on the order of $10^{-4}$ and variances on the order of $10^{-3}$.